high-protein breakfast biscuits 3 ways

 Note: Blanched almond flour has a much finer grain than un-blanched, which allows for a much smoother biscuit texture!
 It’s always my preference to use blanched.

-Jalapeno Cheddar Breakfast Biscuits
+Jalapeño Cheddar Breakfast Biscuits

-makes 12 biscuits | prep time: 20 minutes | cook time: 35 minutes
+makes 12 to 14 biscuits | prep time: 20 minutes | cook time: 35 minutes

 INGREDIENTS

-1 1/2 tablespoons avocado or olive oil
+1 tablespoon olive oil

 1 medium yellow onion, diced